 Little did any of us know that at the time the Brotherhood was in it's heyday, because it wasn't long after that the Brotherhood began to fall apart, first with its leader dying of an overdose of synthetic psilocybin in August 1969 then the Mystic Arts World building burning to the ground in June 1970, a fire widely believed to be arson.
 In August of 1972 a multi-agency government anti-drug task force raided their holdings and by 1974 most of the remnants of the organization were dispersed, scattered, or on the run.

 In 1971, before the government raid and the falling apart of the Brotherhood, the previously mentioned seminal book Be Here Now by Ram Dass was published.
 In the book, which became a wildly popular best seller in the counter-culture and almost a bible within the confines of the same group, Dass mentioned a highly respected young American he met in India called Bhagavan Das, a follower of the venerated Indian saint Neem Karoli Baba, and who had after several years in India, become fully and deeply ingrained into the spiritual culture of the sub-continent.
 Das and Alpert traveled around India together partaking of a variety of religious and spiritual undertakings as well as indulging in a lot of LSD.
-It just so happened Bhagavan Das was originally from Laguna Beach and, even though it was known on an underground basis locally, because of his stature given him in the Ram Dass book, had become a growing sort of hero amongst the local LSD crowd associated with the Mystic Arts World and the Brotherhood of Eternal Love.
+It just so happened Bhagavan Das was originally from Laguna Beach and, although it was known on an underground basis locally because of his stature given him in the Ram Dass book, even though none of them had most likely never met the Bhagavan, he had become a growing sort of hero amongst the local LSD user crowd associated with the Mystic Arts World and the Brotherhood of Eternal Love.

 Because of number of vague similarities, real or imagined, but mostly imagined, between me and Bhagavan Das in the eyes of some of the more strung out Laguna Beach crowd, it wasn't long before he was brought to my attention.
 Around the same time the Brotherhood was disintegrating Bhagavan Das, who left Laguna Beach at age 18 for Europe then into India, had returned from India after six or seven solid years as an itinerant holy man, ending up for a short time in the desert southwest.